FREQUENTLY ASKED QUESTIONS

 Q :: Are we fed?

 Yes.
-We all eat together; we have breakfast in Holworthy and dinner in one of the Houses; we eat a box lunch at the place we are working during the day.
-If you have special needs in food (restricted diet, allergies, etc.) please make sure we know.
+We all eat together; we'll have breakfast supplies available each morning and dinner in one of the dining halls; we sometimes eat a box lunch at the place we are working during the day.
+If you have special food needs (restricted diet, allergies, etc.) you will be given the chance to register those with us after you are admitted into the program.

 Q :: When should parents visit?

-Parents are welcome to drop FAPers off on arrival day, Tuesday, Aug.
-15th.
-Parents and other family are also invited to our Open Dress Rehearsal on Monday, Aug.
-21, immediately following our term room move in.
-If you are within driving distance, we encourage your parents to visit for the Pageant on Aug.
-26. You will be in your room then, so you may want more possessions; and we'd really like your parents to see the Pageant.
+Parents are welcome to drop FAPers off on arrival day, Friday, August 19.
+If you are within driving distance, we encourage your parents to visit for the Pageant on August 25.
 (It is free, but get them tickets to be sure they have seats.
 It always sells out.)